 It's no surprise that this team is constantly working late, putting in extra hours to ensure they solve our customers' cases as fast as possible.
 It's a tough job, but these employees pride themselves on their tenacity and dedication to the customer.

 But HubSpot's support team isn't the only department that focuses on solving for the customer; our marketing and sales teams are also driven by this idea as well.
 We are constantly interviewing customers and having them share their stories about how HubSpot influence their businesses.

 Most are thrilled and love to talk about how HubSpot's products transformed their businesses, but there are some who are more critical about what we can do better.
 We love hearing from these customers because we want to solve these problems for them, but we need them to tell us about it first.
 That's why our marketing and sales teams are constantly working together to ensure the voice of the customer is included in every business decision we make.

 How to Become Customer-Centric

 Reading through these examples, you'll notice some common themes: beautiful design, simplicity, a focus on a core audience, and delighting customers after the point of purchase.

-However, you can't become a customer-centric company simply by copying these attributes, nor do you need to.
-For example, Amazon -- the canonical example of customer centricity -- has a pretty mediocre design and does not focus on a small niche.
+However, you can't become customer-centric simply by copying these attributes, nor do you need to.
+For example, Amazon — the canonical example of customer centricity — has a pretty mediocre design and does not focus on a small niche.